Bertha McNeill: Early life and education

-Bertha Clay McNeill was born on November 12, 1887 in Southport, North Carolina, to Lucy Alice (née Reaves) and Henry Clay McNeill.
+Bertha Clay McNeill was born on November 12, 1887, in Southport, North Carolina, to Lucy Alice (née Reaves) and Henry Clay McNeill.
 She was the youngest child in the family which included three sons and four daughters – William, Luther, Oliver, Beulah, Mary, Elizabeth, and Bertha.
 Henry was a farmer, who worked in North Carolina and Maryland before retiring to Washington, D. C. Bertha attended the Gregory Normal Institute of Wilmington, North Carolina, the first school established in the city that could legally educate Black students.
-After graduating, she moved to Washington, D.C. in 1905, and furthered her education at Howard University, one of the Black colleges established shortly after the end of American Civil War.
-She was a member of Alpha Kappa Alpha Sorority, the first Black women's intercollegiate sorority in the United States, which formed in 1908 at Howard, and a charter member of the Howard University Women's Club.
+After graduating, she moved to Washington, D.C., in 1905, and furthered her education at Howard University, one of the Black colleges established shortly after the end of the American Civil War.
+She was a member of Alpha Kappa Alpha sorority, the first Black women's intercollegiate sorority in the United States, which formed in 1908 at Howard, and a charter member of the Howard University Women's Club.

 Career

 Teaching (1908–1961)

 On graduating from Howard in 1908 with a Bachelor of Arts degree, McNeill began working at the Colored High and Training School in Baltimore, Maryland.
-She was hired by the District of Columbia Public School System in 1909, teaching a second grade class until she was transferred to the M Street High School.
+She was hired by the District of Columbia Public School System in 1909, teaching a second-grade class until she was transferred to the M Street High School.
 The first public secondary school for Blacks in Washington, D.C., from 1916 it was renamed Dunbar High School.
 During her tenure as an English and journalism teacher at the school, McNeill continued her education, taking courses at Columbia University, the University of Chicago, and the Catholic University of America, where she earned a master's degree in 1950.
 After retiring from Dunbar in 1957, she taught as an adjunct professor of English and reading at Howard University for four years.

 Journalism (1916–1969)

 McNeill was the faculty advisor to Dunbar High School's student newspaper, the Dunbar Advisor.
 She also wrote articles for the Cape Fear Journal, an African-American newspaper which was founded by her sister Mary's husband, Robert S. Jervay, in 1927.
 She encouraged her nephew Robert H. McNeill, son of her brother William, to pursue his interest in photojournalism and bought him his first camera.
-McNeill was editor of the journal of the National Association of College Women, the journal of the US national WILPF section, and also the Lincoln Reporter, a church newspaper of the Lincoln Temple United Church of Christ.
+McNeill was editor of the journal of the National Association of College Women, the journal of the U.S. national WILPF section, and also the Lincoln Reporter, a church newspaper of the Lincoln Temple United Church of Christ.
 From 1964 to 1969, she wrote a regular column for the Wilmington Journal, whose editor at the time was her nephew, Thomas C. Jervay.